-It is therefore anticipated that all manufacturers will cooperate with the Authority to achieve this legal obligation by adhering to GMP standards and manufacture veterinary medicinal products of acceptable quality.
+It is therefore anticipated that all manufacturers will cooperate with the Authority to achieve legal obligation by adhering to GMP standards in manufacturing of veterinary pharmaceutical products of acceptable quality.

-The expectation of TFDA is that the Guidelines will enable consistent and uniform procedures for the manufacturing and documentation of veterinary medicinal products so that they can consistently meet safety and quality standards.
+The expectation of TMDA is that the Guidelines will enable consistent and uniform procedures for the manufacturing and documentation of veterinary pharmaceutical products so that they can consistently meet safety and quality standards.
 Nevertheless we welcome new ideas, opinions and suggestions in this context that will assist in improvement of the Guidelines.